GuillaumeMendle/High-Performance-Computing/README.md

 "dam_break_shapes" simulates the top view of a gravitational spreading (possibility to simulate other shapes such as cylinder or cross, by uncommenting the program).

-You will also find videos of different simulations related to the above-mentioned programs.
+You will also find videos of different simulations related to the above-mentioned programs (folder "Videos")